 But here’s the thing.

-I’m fat and I like clothes.
-Thanks to the internet, people let me talk to them about personal style and finding clothes that fit.
-Which is actually a legitimate issue once you pass the standard clothing store sizes.
-I do this by taking photos of myself, there’s no one else around here I could use.
+I’m fat, and I like clothes.
+Thanks to the internet, people let me talk to them about personal style and finding clothes that fit, which is a legitimate issue once you pass the standard clothing store sizes.
+I do this by taking photos of myself; there’s no one else around here I could use.
 I am front and centre, no ambition to model, but with a blog to fill and clothing holy grails to share.